From Wikipedia

 L.R.G.
 Crandon (Harvard professor), better known as Margery, is undoubtedly one

-of the most reliable medium and commonly recognized.
+of the most reliable Medium and commonly recognized.
 Came to be known in order

 to take part in a competition for non-professional medium held in 1924 by